al0cam/AutoMover/README.md

 1. **Plugin location**: This is where you can access the plugin's settings.
 2. **On-open toggle button**: This button toggles whether the plugin will run when you open a file.
 3. **Manual run button**: This button will run the mover manually for all the files in the obsidian vault.
+4. **Automatic moving toggle and input**: This toggle and input will allow you to set a time interval in which the plugin will run automatically.
+If the time is not set it won't run automatically.
-4. **Quick Tutorial**: This is a quick tutorial and reminder on how to use the plugin.
+5. **Quick Tutorial**: This is a quick tutorial and reminder on how to use the plugin.
-5. **Search criteria**: This is where you can input strings or regex that will be used to match the files you want to move.
+6. **Search criteria**: This is where you can input strings or regex that will be used to match the files you want to move.
-6. **Destination path**: This is where you can input the destination path for the files that match the search criteria.
+7. **Destination path**: This is where you can input the destination path for the files that match the search criteria.
-7. **Add rule button**: This button will add a rule to the list of rules.
+8. **Add rule button**: This button will add a rule to the list of rules.
-8. **Delete rule button**: This button will delete the selected rule from the list of rules.
+9. **Delete rule button**: This button will delete the selected rule from the list of rules.
-9. **Duplicate rule button**: This button will duplicate the selected rule from the list of rules.
+10. **Duplicate rule button**: This button will duplicate the selected rule from the list of rules.

 ### Exclusion rules UI